tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![index_overview](Images/index_overview.png)

 * The `copy` function is used to decouple original DataFrames from DataFrames indexed by `set_index`.
 This prevents changes made to the indexed DataFrame from being made to the original DataFrame, ensuring that the state of the original DataFrame is preserved.
-This is Pandas' way of implementing version control on DataFrames.
+This is Pandas way of implementing version control on DataFrames.

   ![index_copy](Images/index_copy.png)